 The Office of Academic and Advising Services strives to help transfer students feel connected, informed, and educated throughout their new student transition to Mercer University.

 Transfer students fill out the Mercer Academic Profile (MAP) after acceptance with the Office of Admissions.
 The MAP helps the Office of Academic and Advising Services prepare for students' arrival on campus by learning more about their academic background, intended major, and anticipated transfer credits.
 An academic advisor reviews the MAP and works with the student to select courses for the upcoming semester.

-If transfer students desire to begin their Mercer coursework during the fall semester, they attend Transfer Orientation during the summer.
-If students are joining our Mercer community for the spring semester, they attend Spring Orientation in January.
 During orientation, transfer students meet with an academic advisor and review their course schedule.
 Students also interact with current Mercer students, tour the campus, and meet with representatives from various campus departments to learn more about their programs and services.